-I also exported furniture and goods from Bali and ran a boutique on the island, so I understand how much you want to let go of the defective products as a businessman, and it's natural that the quality of service is higher for patronizing customers than for one-way customers like me, so I don't mind, but I'm just worried that the girl who works at the store will be scolded by the owner later on.
+I also exported furniture and goods from Bali and ran a boutique on the island, so I understand how much he want to let go of the defective products as a businessman, and it's natural that the quality of service is higher for patronizing customers than for one-way customers like me.

 Soaring Gold Prices